Priapism is a persistent (longer than 4 hours) erection that is not caused by sexual desire or sexual stimulation, or relieved by ejaculation.

 Common side effects of prostate cancer surgery are erectile dysfunction and urinary incontinence.
 These can often be treated and usually improve with time.

 Find out the physical and psychological causes of impotence, also called erectile dysfunction or ED.

-Delayed ejaculation is when a man takes longer than desired to climax and ejaculate (release semen from the penis).
+Delayed ejaculation is when a man takes longer than desired to climax and ejaculate (release semen).
 Sometimes, ejaculation does not happen at all.